 What's the story?

 After years of joyfully teaching high school, Jim McAllister (Matthew Broderick) -- every kid's favorite guy -- finds his professional and personal lives spinning out of control.
-After the school over-achiever Tracey Flick (Reese Witherspoon) raises her hand one too many times, McAllister sets out to foil her plan to win the position of student council president.
+After the school overachiever Tracey Flick (Reese Witherspoon) raises her hand one too many times, McAllister sets out to foil her plan to win the position of student council president.
 Challenged (at the behest of McAllister) by a clueless yet lovable jock (Chris Klein) and his antisocial lesbian sister (Jessica Campbell), Flick will stop at nothing to win her student council seat.
 Both teacher and success-craving student make suspect choices as the plot speeds toward an end that will decide the fates of its dueling leads.

 Is it any good?

-Quirky and dark, ELECTION is simply one in a line of comedies directed by Alexander Payne (Citizen Ruth , About Schmidt , and Sideways ).
+Quirky and dark, ELECTION is one in a line of comedies directed by Alexander Payne (Citizen Ruth , About Schmidt , and Sideways ).
 Like his other contributions, this one combines fascinating character types, tragic life events, and dark humor to produce painfully poignant images of contemporary life.
-The film does a fine job of presenting high school though the jaded eyes of both teacher and student, while throwing in a selection of stereotypes for good measure.
+The film does a fine job of presenting high school through the jaded eyes of both teacher and student, while throwing in a selection of stereotypes for good measure.

 Families can talk about issues relating to ethics.
 Throughout this movie, characters make unethical choices.
 Parents may want to ask their kids to identify those actions.
 They may also want to use this time to discuss issues related to school.
 Does this film remind teens of their own school experiences?
 Do they know people like the characters?
-What are politics like at their schools?
+What are politics like at their school?

-|Cast:||Chris Klein, Matthew Broderick, Reese Witherspoon
+- Cast: Chris Klein, Matthew Broderick, Reese Witherspoon

-|MPAA explanation:||strong sexuality, sex-related dialogue and language, and a scene of drug use
+- MPAA explanation: strong sexuality, sex-related dialogue and language, and a scene of drug use